The Dambuilders

-The Dambuilders was an indie rock band that began in Honolulu, Hawaii, USA, in 1989 and later relocated to Boston.
+The Dambuilders is an indie rock band that began in Honolulu, Hawaii, USA, in 1989 and later relocated to Boston.
 They released seven LPs (six studio albums & one compilation) and a number of EPs before breaking up in 1998.
-Members have gone on with other musical projects, including the band's violinist/vocalist, Joan Wasser, as Joan as Police Woman.
-Kevin March also became well known in indie circles as the drummer of the band Guided by Voices, which he joined in 2002.
-Dave Derby is the leader and main songwriter of the New York City-based collective of artists known as Gramercy Arms, which has included collaborations with both Wasser and March.
+The band will be performing its first concert since 1997 at Drom Fest in August 2025, featuring Derby on bass and vocals, Sean Eden (Luna) on guitar, Claudia Chopek (Dexys) on violin and Brendan Canty (Fugazi) on drums.

 History

-Founding

 The Dambuilders was a band in the early 1990s Boston rock scene.
 The founding members—Dave Derby, Tryan George and Eric Masunaga, all from Hawaii—had played in a number of bands (such as the Exactones) before moving to Boston in 1990.
 The band began as the Dambuilders in Hawaii in a three-piece and four-piece configuration.
 Early violin was provided by Debbie Fox.
 With Fox's involvement, nearly all of the band's songs had electric violin tracks.
 Around 1992, the "classic line-up" consisted of Derby (bass guitar and lead vocals), Masunaga (guitar), Kevin March (drums) and Joan Wasser (violin).
 Many of the band's early recordings were engineered by Masunaga.

-Commercial success
+Their final studio album, Against the Stars, was released in 1997 by Elektra Records.

+The band toured with Lush, Weezer, Jeff Buckley, Better Than Ezra and others in North America, Europe and Australia.

+Musical style and legacy

-While the Dambuilders are generally considered an "indie" band, they received some commercial airplay with the single "Shrine" from their 1994 Atlantic Records release Encendedor.
+While the Dambuilders are generally considered an "indie" band, they received some commercial airplay with the single "Shrine" from their 1994 East West Records release Encendedor.
 The song tells of a cross-cultural romantic courtship between the singer and a girl who "doesn't speak much English" but is familiar with the American music scene.
 In the song, the singer is willing to conform to traditional religious practices outside his own cultural sphere ("...if I stay with her I'll lose track of all time, so I light a candle to the shrine..."), but seemingly manages to stay true to his roots by redefining the acts as an aspect of his own non-religious, culturally inclusive belief system ("...and call it Rock n' Roll").
 "Shrine" was ranked No. 17 in MTV's 100 Greatest Songs of the '90s: Lollapalooza list.

-Their final studio album, Against the Stars, was released in 1997 by Elektra Records.
-In 1999, the band performed in Toronto.